- Ushuaia, Argentina

 Say goodbye to the king penguins, as your next destination is Antarctica!
 Your days at sea are filled with presentations, lectures and workshops led by your Expedition Team, who will prepare you for the wildlife that will greet you upon your arrival.

 If conditions allow, we may attempt landfall on the South Orkney Islands, our first official stop in Antarctica.

 The most common reaction upon reaching the White Continent is a sense of reverence and awe.
 The experience is beyond words, since few places are as untouched and enduring as Antarctica.

 You will discover that Antarctica is a land of extremes.
-At one moment you’ll be overcome with a feeling of complete isolation and silence, and at the next moment you’ll be inspired by nature as a calving glacier crashes into brilliant blue sea or a penguin waddles by to inspect your footwear.
+At one moment you’ll be overcome with a feeling of complete isolation and silence, and at the next moment you’ll be inspired by nature as a calving glacier crashes into a brilliant blue sea or a penguin waddles by to inspect your footwear.

-As exciting as the Zodiac excursions and landings are, perhaps you’ll treat yourself to an extra-special Antarctic experience by partaking in an optional paddling excursion (at an extra cost) or cast reason aside and jump into Antarctic waters for the polar plunge!
+As exciting as the Zodiac excursions and landings are, perhaps you’ll treat yourself to an extra-special Antarctic experience by partaking in an optional paddling excursion (at an extra cost) or cast reason aside and jump into Antarctic waters for the Polar Plunge!

 After more than two weeks of endless wildlife encounters, your journey home begins.
 Crossing the Drake is your unofficial rite of passage, completing your Antarctic adventure.

 Enjoy your final moments celebrating with your fellow shipmates.
 The busy, populated world awaits your return, so savor the silence of the sea as long as you can.

 After breakfast aboard the ship, it is time to part ways and say goodbye to your Expedition Team.
 Airport transfers will be provided for those departing on the first homeward flights.
 Other guests will be transferred to town.